Teenage pregnancy in Central Region: 12,000 plus students in the Central Region alone were impregnated, and about 300 teachers were involved.

 Speaking on Accra 100.5 FM on Friday February 24, Mr. Ofori-Acheampong expressed disappointment over the alarming rate which he said ought to have abated, considering the constant sensitization of teachers.
 The GNAT general secretary hinted at the association’s move towards getting the necessary details of the cases, to help fish out the culprits.

-Education is not only obtained in schools; parents have been asked to educate their children on the dynamics of pre-marital sexual relations.
+Education is not only obtained in schools; parents have been asked to educate their children on the dynamics of pre-marital sexual relationships.
 This will help in curbing the problem of teenage pregnancy which has so much engulfed almost all parts of the country.